Sask. police warning about 'classic' fake gold scam | CBC News

 Does this sound familiar?

-"This is a classic scam," said Sorin Milailovici, the inventor of an app called Scam Detector.
+"This is a classic scam," said Sorin Milailovici, the founder of a platform called Scam Detector.

 I bet they will find a lot of victims.- Sorin Milailovici